 Membership in the Yellowknife Guild of Arts and Crafts is required for participation in all classes and workshops offered through the Guild.
 In an effort to make our programs as accessible as possible, we offer several different membership levels.
 Registration details for each program indicate the level of membership required and any necessary prerequisites.
 Based on the preference of the instructor, some programs may require proof of Covid-19 vaccination.

 Classes and workshops are typically scheduled into fall, winter and spring sessions.
 Registration is conducted online and spaces are always in high demand.
 We recommend that members and prospective students subscribe to our newsletter and check our website regularly to learn about upcoming classes and workshops.

 Registration and materials fees for classes and workshops are non-refundable except in very limited circumstances.
 Membership fees must be paid in advance of registration and are non-refundable even if a particular class or workshop is unavailable.
-Acknowledgement of our Refund Policy is a condition of registration.
+Acknowledgement of our Policy - Refunds for Classes and Workshops is a condition of registration.
 Registrations cannot be transferred between students or between classes or workshops.